How Does Google Rank Search Results?

-To rank websites, Google uses web crawlers which scan and index pages.
-Every page gets rated according to Google’s opinion of their authority and usefulness to the end user.
+To rank websites, Google uses web crawlers that scan and index pages.
+Every page gets rated according to Google’s opinion of its authority and usefulness to the end user.
 Then, using an algorithm with over 210 known factors, Google orders them on a search result page.

 Therefore, appearing higher in the search result pages for a given search query directly means you’re the most relevant and authoritative result for it according to Google.

 These search result pages answer specific search queries which are made up of keywords and phrases.
 Google’s AI is also able to understand the meaning behind each query – and therefore processes them in concepts rather than just individual words.
 This algorithm works similarly to the way we humans understand and process language – and is therefore called Natural Language Processing (NLP).

 But to say that’s the end of the story is unfair.
 As we established, there are over 210 known factors that influence your rankings.

 Now, we know and understand many of those factors that determine your ranking positions in Google.
 However, some of them are still a mystery.
 This is because some of the ranking factors are also created and adjusted by Google’s Artificial Intelligence algorithms itself.

 Understanding how Google thinks might seem like an impossible task.
 But worry not, as there are some clear and certain things you can do to improve your search rankings.